cBournhonesque/lightyear/README.md

 - Serialization
     - Improve the serialization code to be more ergonomic, and to have fewer copies.
 - Replication
-    - Add better support for entity-relations: replicating components that contain references to other entities.
     - Add support for interest management: being able to only replicate entities to clients who are in the same 'zone' as them.
     - Add more tests for subtle replication situations (receiving ComponentInsert after the entity has been despawned, etc.)